rancherlabs/support-tools/collection/rancher/v2.x/windows-log-collector/README.md

-# rancher-windows-log-collector
+# Rancher v2.x Windows log-collector

-Windows log collector for Rancher Windows Worker Nodes
+This logs collector project was created to collect logs from Windows Kubernetes nodes.
+It is designed to be used with RKE1 Windows clusters for troubleshooting support cases.

-## How To Run the Script
+## Usage

-- Open a new Powershell window with Administrator Privileges (Find Windows Powershell in Start Menu, right click, Run As Administrator)
+- Open a new PowerShell window with Administrator Privileges (Find Windows PowerShell in Start Menu, right click, Run As Administrator)
-- run the following commands in your Powershell window
+- Run the following commands in your PowerShell window

 ```ps1
 Set-ExecutionPolicy Bypass